Humanoid Motion Capture

 ./control.sh eval EVAL/

-The input format needs to be structured as the template below.
-Please note the "dataset_name" can be whatever you want to describe the content of the data.
+The input for prediction needs to be structured as the template below.
 The camera names are connected with the variable dataset_cameras inside config.sh.
-Lastly, this folder needs to be placed inside the input/ directory.

 camera_500/